inventree/inventree-docs/docs/start/install.md

 !!! tip "Docker Guide"
     This guide is for a *bare metal* InvenTree installation.
 If you want to install using Docker (the recommended approach) refer to the [Docker Guide](./docker.md)

+!!! tip "Installer"
+    There is an [installer](./installer.md) available - we recommend using that method.

 Follow the instructions below to install the required system packages, python modules, and InvenTree source code.

 ### Install System Packages